Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 In the last quarter of 2020, the Grameen Crédit Agricole Foundation granted a new loan to the microfinance institution Salym in Kyrgyzstan.
 Founded in 2007, Salym aims to support income-generating activities to improve the living standards of disadvantaged populations.
 In December, the Foundation granted it a new loan equivalent to €1.3 million in local currency.

-With this loan, the Grameen Crédit Agricole Foundation has 18 partners in the Europe and Central Asia region, representing €281 million of its outstanding loans.
-As of the end of December 2020, the Foundation was present in 39 countries, with 85 microfinance institutions and impact businesses, and had €81.2 million in outstanding loans.
+With this loan, the Grameen Crédit Agricole Foundation has 18 partners in the Europe and Central Asia region, representing 28% of its outstanding loans.
+As of the end of December 2020, the Foundation was present in 39 countries, with 85 microfinance institutions and impact businesses, with outstanding loans of 81.2 million euros.

 ___________________________________________________________